Gwinnett County DUI Lawyers

 Does the Gwinnett County Police Department have a specialized DUI Task Force?

 Yes, the Gwinnett County Police Department has a specialized DUI Task Force. (also known as a H.E.A.T. unit).
 This specialized unit receives grants from the Governor’s Office of Highway Safety (GOHS).
 H.E.A.T. grant recipients, like the Gwinnett County Police Department and Georgia State Patrol Nighthawks, must participate in highly publicized DUI enforcement campaigns as part of special conditions in their grants.
-The Gwinnett County Police Department makes the most driving under the influence arrests in Gwinnett County than any other law enforcement agency in Gwinnett.
+The Gwinnett County Police Department makes the most driving under the influence arrests in Gwinnett County compared to any other law enforcement agency in Gwinnett.
 The Gwinnett DUI Task Force officers, like all Gwinnett County police officers, have received a minimum of 16 hours of DUI training in the police academy.
 Most Gwinnett DUI Task Force officers trained have received an additional 24-hour standardized field sobriety course (SFST) endorsed by the National Highway Traffic Safety Administration (NHTSA).
 Some Gwinnett DUI Task Force officers have received additional DUI training, such as ARIDE (Advanced Roadside Impaired Driving Enforcement) or DRE (Drug Recognition Expert).
 All Gwinnett County DUI Task Force officers are certified by the Georgia Bureau of Investigation to operate Georgia’s GBI-approved breath testing instrument, the Intoxilyzer 9000.
 We also see DUI arrests in Gwinnett County by the Georgia State Patrol Nighthawks (DUI task force).
 Georgia State Patrol will also bring their “SCRT” team (Specialized Collision and Reconstruction Team) to investigate if a significant accident occurs.

 Our Gwinnett DUI defense attorneys know how to challenge a Gwinnett DUI.
 We are all trained in Standardized Field Sobriety Evaluations.
 Mr. Sullivan was certified in Standardized Field Sobriety evaluations by “SFST” instructors with the Conyers Police Department and Rockdale County Sheriff’s Office.
 One of the benefits of investigating and contesting a Gwinnett Driving Under the Influence charge is that most of the Gwinnett DUI Task Force vehicles are equipped with video and audio.
 Their video equipment has features similar to a DVR or “TVO” many people have at home for their TVs.
 Their equipment continuously records but will not preserve anything until the officer manually activates the recording or activates his emergency equipment (lights).
 Then, the video will preserve somewhere between 30 and 60 seconds before activation, and typically, the Gwinnett DUI officers will run their video until it is turned off when they reach the Gwinnett County Jail or their final destination.
 Most of the Gwinnett Police Officers have body cameras that will be provided to us by the Solicitor’s Office.
 Videos can also be obtained or viewed through the court process.
 Suppose you were arrested by the Gwinnett Police or other police agencies for Driving Under the Influence in Gwinnett County.
 In that case, you will likely be taken to the Gwinnett County Jail at some point for processing.